creativeyann17/creativeyann17.github.io/public/articles/article3.md

 # Introduction

 In this example we will see how to implement the **BCrypt** encoder using the **spring-security-crypto** dependency same as available in a Spring-boot Security API.
-This dependency contains set of cryptographic functions with almost nothing related to Spring-boot so don't worry about import it into your Micronaut project.
+This dependency contains set of cryptographic functions with almost nothing related to Spring-boot so don't worry about importing it into your Micronaut project.
 Be able to use a password encoder is mandatory in case you want to store critical information in database server-side.

 ## Update pom.xml